 High-quality physical education in the Lord Street curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 PE provides opportunities for pupils to become physically confident in a way that supports their health and fitness.
 We recognise the role that Physical Education plays in promoting a healthy, balanced lifestyle, establishing healthy habits for our children that they can take with them into the future.
 This is why we have a highly qualified and experienced Sports Coach to work alongside our teachers to deliver an outstanding physical education.

-Our CORE Values play a fundamental part in our PE curriculum and are referred to often in lessons.
-The opportunities provided to compete in sports and other activities build character and help to embed values such as Community, Ownership, Respect and Excellence.
+Our ARC Values play a fundamental part in our PE curriculum and are referred to often in lessons.
+The opportunities provided to compete in sports and other activities build character and help to embed values such as Ambition, Respect and Collaboration.

 A sportsperson needs: